christianelbert/final-project-churn/README.md

 #### By: Christian Elbert

 <hr>
 What is churning?
-Churning is the rate at which customers stop doing business with an entity
+Churning is the rate at which customers stop doing business with an entity.

 Customer churning is a major issue for many businesses, telecom industry being no exception.
 This issue then will lead to company's financial loss and even reputation wise.